 Ensure that you provide all the relevant details or information to support your appeal.
 A report from an independent arborist would be ideal.

-The city council will email you dates for the appeal hearing 10 days prior.
+The city council will email you the dates for the appeal hearing 10 days prior.

 Maintenance of Fremont City Street Trees